Knuckles-Team/repository-manager/README.md

 ## Geniusbot Application

-Use Rom Manager tool with a GUI through Geniusbot
+Use with a GUI through Geniusbot

 Visit our [GitHub](https://github.com/Knuckles-Team/geniusbot) for more information